Legal Horse Betting In Illinois

 Although Illinois isn’t home to any of the Triple Crown races, these events each year are still the pinnacle of the sport for both horse bettors and fans.
 For that reason, many of the live tracks and OTBs in Illinois will have special events around them.
 Additionally, the online racebooks typically reserve some of their best bonuses for these events.
 You’ll also find the most information on horses that are part of the fields for these races as well.

 The Kentucky Derby typically happens on the first Saturday in May every year and is the first leg of the Triple Crown.
-The Derby takes place in Louisville at its namesake dirt track, which is 10 furlongs (1.25 miles).
+The Derby takes place in Louisville at its namesake dirt track, 10 furlongs (1.25 miles).
 The usual field size is 20 horses, which are usually 3-year-old thoroughbreds.
-Because the event takes place in Kentucky instead of Illinois, IL bettors will see a few nuance differences in their wagering activity as opposed to when they are betting on races that happen in the state.
-Mostly, that involves tax rates on winnings that differ from Illinois to Kentucky.
+Because the event takes place in Kentucky instead of Illinois, IL bettors will see a few nuance differences in their wagering activity instead of when they are betting on races that happen in the state.
+Mainly, that involves tax rates on winnings that differ from Illinois to Kentucky.

 Usually, two weeks after the Kentucky Derby, the second leg of the Triple Crown takes place at Pimlico Race Course in Baltimore, Maryland.
-The Preakness Stakes is a bit shorter, at 9 furlongs (1 3/16 miles).
+The Preakness Stakes is slightly shorter, at 9 furlongs (1 3/16 miles).
 The field is also smaller at just 14 horses.
 Again, the race is typically run by 3-year-old thoroughbreds.
-If the winner of the Kentucky Derby is in the field for the Preakness, it is not uncommon for that horse to be the favorite in this race as well, especially if the horse won the Derby easily.
-However, there’s no guarantee that the horse will be the favorite because the field of contenders can change greatly from the Derby to the Preakness.
+If the winner of the Kentucky Derby is in the field for the Preakness, it is not uncommon for that horse to be the favorite in this race, especially if the horse won the Derby easily.
+However, there’s no guarantee that the horse will be the favorite because the field of contenders can change significantly from the Derby to the Preakness.

 The final leg of the Triple Crown happens at Belmont Park in Elmont, New York.
-The usual date is three weeks after the Preakness, again on a Saturday.
+The expected date is three weeks after the Preakness, again on a Saturday.
 The Belmont Stakes track is the longest of the three legs at 12 furlongs (1.5 miles).
 Again, 3-year-old thoroughbreds typically compose the field.
 True to the pattern, the field of horses can change from the Preakness as well.
 The field can be as large as 12, although it’s typical for the field to be smaller.
-If a horse as won the Derby and the Preakness, that horse is among the top contenders in the odds.
+If a horse has won the Derby and the Preakness, that horse will be among the top contenders in the odds.